-Some of Dr. Sampson’s articles pertaining to service design and innovation – essential reading for followers of the field…
+The following are some of Dr. Sampson’s research articles pertaining to service design and innovation.

 Downloading files requires a download username (instructor) and password (guest).

 Dr. Sampson’s 2015 article outlining important concepts pertaining to value.
-It garnered the 2015 Service Science Best Article Award.
+It received the 2015 Service Science Best Article Award.

 - Article: Sampson, S. E. (2015).
 Value paradoxes and the time value of value.
 Service Science, 7(3), 149-162.